kube-rs/website/docs/controllers/scaling.md

 ## Motivating Questions

 - Why is the reconciler lagging?
 Are there too many resources being reconciled?
-  * How do you find out?
 - What happens when your controller starts managing resource sets so large that it starts significantly impacting your CPU or memory use?
-  * Do you give your more resources?
-  * Do you add more pods?
-How can you do this safely?

 Scaling an efficient Rust application that spends most of its time waiting for network changes might not seem like a complicated affair, and indeed, you can scale a controller in many ways and achieve good outcomes.
-But in terms of costs, not all solutions are created equal; are you avoiding improving your algorithm, or are you throwing more expensive machines at the problem?
+But in terms of costs, not all solutions are created equal; are you improving your algorithm, or are you throwing more expensive machines at the problem to cover up inefficiencies?

 ## Scaling Strategies